ChenXiao61/Img_augmentor/docs/userguide/examples.rst

 .. note::

-    A full list of operations can be found in the ``Operations`` module documentation.
+    A full list of operations can be found in the :mod:`.Operations` module documentation.

 Initialising a pipeline
 -----------------------